Roseinfire/HtmlS/README.md

   import "code.js"
   import "style.css"
 ```
-File action defined automatically by it's extension. <br>
+File action defined automatically by its extension. <br>
 `.js` files become scripts <br>
 `.css` files become styles <br>
 ## Congratulations!
 You finished a short course
- Give project a star, if you would like to see more featurs!
+ Give the project a star, if you would like to see more features!
 # Join development
 The simplest way to take part in this project is write new Html layout.<br>
 Read wiki to understand how to write additions. <br>
 Create new branch, write your addition and apply for contribution.<br>
-Note that you can take part in the discussion about new featurs. <br>
+Note that you can take part in the discussion about new features. <br>

 # Learn more
 ### About safety
-Your page built with hscript, not hscript built with your page. `This is a law.` <br>
+Your page is built with htmlscript, not htmlscript built with your page. `This is a law.` <br>
-If your page build from local file, it stays local.
+If your page is built from a local file, it stays local.
 Your page is public when hosted on public domain.<br>
-Keep in mind, that hscript will not take responsibility if you publish confidicial information on the public server.<br>
+Keep in mind that hscript will not take responsibility if you publish confidential information on the public server.<br>
 When connect external scripts (include this one) you give it access to all your page.<br>
-Be sure that you can trust the script you connect.
-That's why HtmlScript open code project. <br>
+Be sure that you can trust the script you connected.
+That's why the HtmlScript open code project. <br>

-### About advertisment
+### About advertisement
-HtmlScript itself `never use advertisment`. <br>
+HtmlScript itself `never use advertisement`. <br>
-Anyone can use advertisment on his own site if it built with hscript. <br>
+Anyone can use advertisement on his own site if it is built with htmlscript. <br>
-We believe that best support is join project or just give it a star. <br>
+We believe that best support is join the project or just give it a star. <br>
-However, you can suppot project financially on ko-fi. <br>
+However, you can support project financially on ko-fi. <br>

 # Contacts
 ##### Roseinfire